Báb: Letters of the Living

-Travels and imprisonment
+Pilgrimage to Mecca

 After the eighteen Letters of the Living recognized him, the Báb and Quddús left on a pilgrimage to Mecca and Medina, the sacred cities of Islam.
 At the Kaaba in Mecca, the Báb publicly claimed to be the Qa'im, and wrote to the Sharif of Mecca, the Custodian of the Kaaba, proclaiming his mission.
 After their pilgrimage, the Báb and Quddús returned to Bushehr, where they last saw each other.

+Return to Shiraz

 Quddús' travel to Shiraz brought the Báb's claim to the attention of the governor, Husayn Khan, who tortured Quddús and summoned the Báb to Shiraz in June 1845.
+On October 15, 1845, during Ramadan, the Báb had a confrontation with Islamic clergy (the ulema).

-The Imam-Jum'ih of Shiraz questioned Báb about his claims.
-He denied that he was the representative of the Qá'im or an intermediary to the faithful; the Báb later repeated the same in front of a congregation at the Vakil Mosque.
+Shaykh Abū Turáb, the Imam-Jum'ih of Shiraz, questioned Báb about his claims.
+He denied that he was the representative of the Hidden Imam or an intermediary to the faithful; the Báb later repeated the same in front of a congregation at the Vakil Mosque.
 This renunciation saved him from immediate execution.
-Abbas Amanat states, "in conformity with his own policy of prudence" during the early stages of his mission, the Báb wrote a statement, apparently under pressure, recanting his claims to the position of Babiya (gatehood).
-He disowned those who advocated such beliefs about him in these words: "If certain words flowed from my pen, they are purely instinctive and entirely against the accepted norms and thus not to be taken as proofs of any cause."
+According to Abbas Amanat in conformity with his own policy of prudence during the early stages of his mission, the Báb wrote a statement renouncing his claims to the position of Bábiya (gatehood) and disowning those who advocated such beliefs about him.His tone, conduct, behaviour, and calm demeanour before a partly hostile audience impressed many of those in attendance and encouraged others in Shiraz to inquire further about His position and become adherents.

+The Báb's intention in denying that he was a representative or an intermediary of the Hidden Imam—an imaginary figure believed to have entered occultation in the ninth century—seems to be rejecting superstitions associated with that figure.
+The Báb also hinted that his station was far greater than that of an Imam or its representative.
+Later he laid full claim to be a manifestation of God and explained that earlier in his ministry, out of compassion, he deliberately veiled his true identity to ensure his message could be gradually understood by the masses.